By Nika Bosnic, for Summersalt Yoga

-Take time for yourself and do something you have always wanted to but had too little time.
-Some suggestions: take a bath, visit old friend, read your favorite book again, indulge yourself with a fancy dinner, plan next trip or yoga retreat 🙂 , whatever makes you happy.
+Take time for yourself and do something you have always wanted to but had too little time for.
+Some suggestions: take a bath, visit old friends, read your favorite book again, indulge yourself with a fancy dinner, plan the next trip, or yoga retreat 🙂 , whatever makes you happy.

 DAY SIX: BEAUTY SLEEP

 Strive to have at least 8-hour sleep.
 Do some stretching and make yourself a cup of hot chocolate with cinnamon or golden turmeric latte before sneaking into bed.
 Sleep tight!

 DAY SEVEN: MIND JOURNAL

 Take 5 minutes to write down how you feel after a week of developing the new habits.
 Was it difficult?
 Were you consistent?
 Take an extra 5 minutes to journal your wishes, goals, any thought you might have concerning new habits.
 Have you learn’t something new about yourself, were you surprised by something?
 Remember, there is no right or wrong answer, whatever feeling you have is OK.
 This might help you to set your goals and intentions for the future.